Viña del Mar International Song Festival

-The Viña del Mar International Song Festival (Festival Internacional de la Canción de Viña del Mar) is an annual international music festival held every 3rd week of February in Viña del Mar, Chile.
+The Viña del Mar International Song Festival (Festival Internacional de la Canción de Viña del Mar) is an annual international music festival held every third week of February in Viña del Mar, Chile.
 Started in 1960 it is the oldest and largest music festival in Latin America, and one of the longest running music festivals in the world.

-It was cancelled in 2021 and 2022 due to the coronavirus pandemic.
+It was cancelled in 2021 and 2022 due to COVID-19.